quagga-cms/react-extension/README.md

 # react-extension
-The React extension for Puleeno CMS
+The React extension for Jackal CMS